Aidan Hutchinson hunting the football like never before: "It's a premium in the NFL"

 In the second quarter against the Chiefs last week, Hutchinson got a rare one-on-one with a tight end.
 As Patrick Mahomes dropped back on second down, Hutchinson long-armed Noah Gray 10 yards backward into Mahomes' lap.
 Instead of trying to level Mahomes upon arrival, Hutchinson worked an arm free and swatted the ball out of Mahomes' hands.
 Mahomes was lucky to recover it as he, Hutchinson and Jack Campbell dove to the turf.

 It was Hutchinson's fourth forced fumble of the season, matching his total over the first three seasons of his career.
-He would have five if not for a holding penalty in the secondary that erased the first of Hutchinson's two strip-sacks in the Lions' win last month against the Browns.
-As it is, he's tied with Joey Bosa for the NFL lead in forced fumbles, partly because he's the outright leader in quarterback pressures (36) through six games.
+He would have five if not for a holding penalty in the secondary that erased one of his two strip-sacks in the Lions' win last month over the Browns.
+As it is, Hutchinson is tied with Joey Bosa for the NFL lead in forced fumbles, partly because he's the outright leader in quarterback pressures (36) through six games.

 Hutchinson has had at least one sack and a forced fumble in four straight games, tied for the longest streak in the NFL since 1999.
 He no longer has just the quarterback in his sights; he's also eyeing the ball.
 When he came around the left edge against the Bengals two weeks ago as Jake Browning looked downfield after setting up a flea-flicker, Hutchinson knocked the ball out with one hand as he wrapped up Browning with the other and drove him into the turf.

-"The more you play, the more the game slows down and the more you just see the field better, you see the plays, pre-snap you have a good idea of what’s coming your way," Hutchinson said.
+"The more you play," said Hutchinson, "the more the game slows down and the more you just see the field better, you see the plays, pre-snap you have a good idea of what’s coming your way."

-Maybe he'll correct that Monday night.
 Hutchinson had the best game of his career last year when the Buccaneers came to town with a backup right tackle in Justin Skule.
-He racked up 4.5 sacks, two of which ended with the ball on the turf.
-As Baker Mayfield said afterward, "Aidan Hutchinson has no off switch."
-The Bucs are returning to town with a backup right tackle in Charlie Heck, who's allowed the second most quarterback pressures in the NFL this year.
+Two of his 4.5 sacks ended with the ball on the turf.
+As Baker Mayfield put it afterward, "Aidan Hutchinson has no off switch."
+The Bucs are returning to town Monday night with a backup right tackle in Charlie Heck, who's allowed the second most quarterback pressures in the NFL this year.

-In the national spotlight, the stage is set for Hutchinson to have another big night.
+In the national spotlight, the stage is set for Hutchinson to have another big game.

 "Their offense is similar (to last year), but it’s a little bit different personnel that we’re going against, so it’s going to be a little different feel," he said.
 "But still hunting that dominant performance."